Clinical Rotations and Continuity Clinic

 There is a small Surgery Service at the VA, but for the most part this 50-bed hospital is run by the Medicine Service.
 This allows for our residents to see what it is really like to work in a community hospital and see virtually everything that comes their way.
 Add to this the wonderful VA patients, with their “bread and butter” medical problems and their great spirit, and this becomes a great rotation.

-The floor at the VA is covered by four teams with 1 resident, 1 intern, and 1 third-year medical student.
+The floor at the VA is covered by four teams with one resident, one intern, and one third-year medical student.
 One of these teams is a Family Medicine team.
 The call schedule for these teams is Long Call/Post-Call/Short Call/No Admit Day.
 Residents take call overnight every 4th day, admitting to the floor over the 24 hour shift, and covering the VA ICU Team patients and admissions after 5 PM.
 The interns do not work overnight shifts.
 The team also takes short call every 4th day until 2 PM.

 There is an in-house hospitalist 24-7 to assist the residents when needed.

 The VA ICU admits cardiology and ICU patients to the 10-bed unit.
-This is a 1-resident, 2-intern team that admits ICU and cardiology patients daily.
+This is a one resident, two intern team that admits ICU and cardiology patients daily.
 There are cardiology and pulmonary fellows on the service as well.
 Night admissions and cross-cover are provided by the overnight floor medicine team.
 The team rounds with the ICU team at 8 AM and the CCU team (cardiology fellow and faculty) at 10 AM every day.

 The attending for the ICU team is one of our UC Davis pulmonary faculty who rotates at the VA.
 The CCU attending is one of several outstanding VA cardiology faculty.
 The night ICU attending in-house helps housestaff with complicated patients and procedures after hours.

 Most of our electives are at the UC Davis Medical Center.
-We have electives in GI/Hepatology, Rheumatology/Allergy, Inpatient Nephrology, Outpatient Nephrology Pulmonary, Inpatient Cardiology, Outpatient Cardiology, Hematology-Oncology, Infectious Diseases, Endocrinology, Palliative Care, Toxicology, and Sleep Medicine.
+We have electives in GI/Hepatology, Rheumatology/Allergy, Inpatient Nephrology, Outpatient Nephrology Pulmonary, Inpatient Cardiology, Outpatient Cardiology, Hematology-Oncology, Infectious Diseases, Endocrinology, Palliative Care, Toxicology, CHF, Physical Medicine and Rehabilitation, and Sleep Medicine.
+Some residents create custom electives for areas not represented.
 Most are a mix of inpatient and outpatient experiences.
-Under the 4+1+1 schedule, residents mostly do electives in 2 week blocks.
+Under the 4+1+1 schedule, residents do electives in 2 week blocks (1+1 time).

-- Friday mornings are dedicated to a didactic session that includes evidence-based medicine presentations and journal clubs, led by our key faculty.
+- Friday mornings have a dedicated journal club every week, led by our key faculty.

-- Interns who select the Research Track do the curriculum during these blocks.
+- Interns who select the Research Track do the curriculum during these blocks in the second half of the year

 - Interns videotape encounters twice during the year and review them with faculty to improve their medical interviewing skills.

-- All residents are required to complete 6 directly-observed (by faculty) patient encounters each year during this rotation time, at which time they are given direct feedback.
+- All residents are required to complete six directly-observed (by faculty) patient encounters each year during this rotation time, at which time they are given direct feedback.

 - Time is given during ambulatory to complete quality improvement work and complete an online curriculum for ambulatory medicine (created by Johns Hopkins at peac.org).

-All interns and residents get 4 weeks of vacation per year.
-These are taken in 1 to 2 week blocks over the course of the year.
+All interns and residents get four weeks of vacation per year.
+These are taken in one- to two-week blocks over the course of the year.
 We do our best to meet the requests of our residents.

-Of course, all residents get 1 day off per week on average, per ACGME guidelines.
+Of course, all residents get one day off per week on average when on inpatient rotations, per ACGME guidelines.
 On electives, residents are not required to work weekends, except when they are covering night shifts or providing backup services to other residents who are unable to work.

 Residents learn to practice with patients who have HMO, PPO, Medicare, and Medicaid insurances.
 Four to 12 residents work side-by-side each half-day with outstanding general medicine faculty.
 Residents work in small groups called Firms, and every resident has a dedicated Firm Attending who helps out at any time with any clinical questions about the resident’s patients.
-With the 4+1+1 schedule, residents now work even more as a team to provide care for their Firm’s patients, as there may be 4 weeks between clinic sessions for a given resident.
+We also assign each intern an upper level resident “buddy” to help out with running their clinic panel.

 The General Medicine Clinic boasts wonderful support for a residency clinic.
 Many residency programs have poorly funded and under-supported continuity clinic sites.
-We have an outstanding telephone nurse triage system, pharmacist-run medication refill system, pharmacist-run hypertension and medication management clinics, and our own Psychiatry, Wound, Procedure, Musculoskeletal, and Pain Medicine clinics within our residency clinic walls.
-We also have excellent interpreting and social work services.
+We have an outstanding telephone nurse triage system, pharmacist-run medication refill system, pharmacist run controlled-substance management program (for safe opioid prescribing!), pharmacist-run hypertension and medication management clinics, and our own Psychiatry, Wound, Procedure, Musculoskeletal, and within our residency clinic walls.
+We also have excellent interpreting and social work services, and most recently care coordinators and health coaches for patients that need more intense care.
 This provides great access to needed services, and teaches residents to work in a multidisciplinary environment.
 In addition, the fully implemented and integrated EMR allows residents to easily care for their patients away from the clinic, and also allows great communication with staff, faculty (and patients though our email portal!).
 When you leave UC Davis, you will be ready to care for the sickest patients in any ambulatory setting.

-About 2 residents per class have their continuity clinic at the Sacramento County Clinics.
-This clinic cares for the medically indigent population of the county.
+About four residents per class have their continuity clinic at the Sacramento County Clinics—we call it the TEACH Clinic.
+This clinic cares primarily for low income MedicAid patients from our surrounding underserved neighborhood and undocumented residents of Sacramento County.
 Residents love caring for this very underserved population.
 We try to put interns who have an expressed desire to work with this population at the County Clinic.
-The five TEACH residents also have their continuity clinic here during their 3rd year, in the TEACH Clinic.
-They work as a group practice to care for their patients.
+The five TEACH residents also have their continuity clinic here during their 3rd year.
+All of these residents work as a group practice to care for their patients.